lukakostic/marksmol/README.md

         Less copy-pasting, you can make a macro and re-use code!
     3. It has simpler (and multi-line!) comments
         No more single line '<!--' + '-->' comments, use multi (or single) line '{' + '}' instead!
-    4. You can include other html/marksmol files //Not yet done Have a piece of code that you keep re-using on multiple pages?
+    4. You can include other html/marksmol files
+        Have a piece of code that you keep re-using on multiple pages?
 Just include it!